New Student Checklist

 Click here to view the Fall 2016 registration time calendar.

-For example, through NEST students will be able to:
+Through NEST students are able to:

 - Pay tuition bills

-- Review academic audit (formerly known as Analysis of Academic Progress)
+- Review academic audit

 - Review financial aid award information